 Because the mirror effect will teach your child that: "This is how I should treat other people when I'm upset or feel I can't cope - I'll just 'squash' what's in my path and force my way through!"

-No, positive parenting turns the traditional parenting discipline upside down by focusing on that which we actually want our child to feel and learn: like unconditional love, acceptance, respect, understanding and so on and so forth.
+No, positive conscious parenting turns the traditional parenting discipline upside down by focusing on that which we actually want our child to feel and learn: like unconditional love, acceptance, respect, understanding and so on and so forth.

-Rather than punishing 'bad' behavior (for instance, yelling at our kid or holding back our parenting love) to force through good behavior: "You're a bad boy for breaking your plate, go to your room until you can behave", positive parenting goes the other way around by "GIVING" your child whatever it is your child needs.
+Rather than punishing 'bad' behavior (for instance, yelling at our kid or holding back our parenting love) to force through good behavior: "You're a bad boy for breaking your plate, go to your room until you can behave", positive conscious parenting goes the other way around by "GIVING" your child whatever it is your child needs.